brudfors/SlicerBoneEnhancer/README.md

 One more thing: the *Intel MKL* code uses double data at this moment.
 ## Available Algorithms ##
+This section gives details about the algorithms currently available.
 ### Foroughi ###
+Foroughi, P., et al. (2007) Ultrasound bone segmentation using dynamic programming.
+IEEE Ultrason Symp 13(4):2523–2526 (with some modifications).
 **Parameters:**
 * blurredVSBLoG

 * boneThreshold

 * shadowSigma

 * shadowVSIntensity